Lat 21.71 North, Long 157.97 West. Located at the northern tip of Ohau near Kahuku Point. Also known as "Kahuku Point Airfield" or "Kahuku Field".

 During the early 1950s, the former runway was used as a drag racing track, and continued into the 1960s.
 An antenna array for short wave radio transmitters was located at the northern portion of the airfield and a National Guard summer camp ground.

-In 1954-1977 a portion of the airfield was opened as the private "Kuilima Air Park" using 2,700; of the former runway.
+Between 1954-1977 a portion of the airfield was opened as the private "Kuilima Air Park" using 2,700; of the former runway.
 Today, the southern end of the former airfield is now a wildlife refuge.

 Abandoned & Little Known Airfields: Kahuku Airfield / Kuilima Air Park

 Do you have photos or additional information to add?